Chart Color Schemes

 An assessment of population growth drivers in Thorneside reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Thorneside is around 4,034.
-This figure reflects an increase of 157 people since the 2021 Census, which reported a population of 3,877.
-The latest resident population estimate by AreaSearch, based on ERP data release from ABS in June 2024 and additional validated new addresses, is 4,028.
-This results in a population density ratio of 1,510 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Over the past decade ending in 2026, Thorneside has shown resilient growth patterns with a compound annual growth rate of 0.5%, outpacing the SA3 area.
-Natural growth contributed approximately 53.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Thorneside's population is estimated at around 4020 as of May 2026.
+This reflects an increase of 143 people (3.7%) since the 2021 Census, which reported a population of 3877 people.
+The change is inferred from the resident population of 4020, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1505 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Thorneside has demonstrated resilient growth patterns with a compound annual growth rate of 0.5%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 53.0% of overall population gains during recent periods.

-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Looking ahead, lower quartile growth is anticipated for statistical areas analysed by AreaSearch, with the suburb of Thorneside expected to expand by 89 persons to 2041, reflecting an increase of 2.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+As future population trends are examined, lower quartile growth of statistical areas analysed by AreaSearch is anticipated, with the suburb expected to increase by 48 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.2% in total over the 16 years.

 Frequently Asked Questions - Population